Background pattern

 • Do not use more cream than your doctor advises.

-• Do not cover the treated area with bandages or other dressings after applyingimiquimodcream.
+• Do not cover the treated area with bandages or other dressings after applying imiquimod cream.

-Due to the mode of action ofimiquimodcream, there is a possibility that the cream may worsen existing inflammation in the treatment area.
+Due to the mode of action of imiquimod cream, there is a possibility that the cream may worsen existing inflammation in the treatment area.

 Children and adolescents

-Not recommended for use in children and adolescents.
+It is not recommended for use in children and adolescents.

 Other medicines and Imikeraderm

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Imikeraderm contains cetyl alcohol and stearic alcohol